 Cognitive-Behavioural Therapy (CBT)

-The first one or two online cognitive-behavioural therapy sessions with our staff are often used to get a clear understanding of the way things are at present, set treatment goals and expectations, as well as agree on the number of sessions that will be helpful.
-It is common to offer between 4 and 12 CBT sessions depending on a number of factors.
+The first one or two sessions are often used to get a clear understanding of the way things are at present, set treatment goals and expectations, as well as agree on the number of sessions that will be helpful.
+It is common to use between 4 and 12 CBT sessions depending on a number of factors.

 How Can Cognitive Behaviour Therapy Help me?

-CBT is notably different to traditional counselling methods.
+CBT is notably different from traditional counselling methods

 The following are some of the major differences:

 - It is Time-limited.
 There will be an agreed number of sessions and an end to treatment.
 The ultimate goal in therapy is for you to be your own therapist following the completion of CBT.

 - It is practical.
 Some sessions will focus on training you in new skills that will be helpful.
 Each week you will be asked to work on strategies outside of session to ‘try out’ these skills in your own life.
 It is important that you can commit to at least 30 minutes each week in your own time to implement these strategies and feedback the following week.